djhaskin987/mtn/README.md

 piece of metadata).
 It uses foreign and primary keys (although again those aren't strictly part of the MTN standard) to link address information to customers.

+Note, because empty cells are disallowed, multiple tab characters can count the same as if one tab character was present.
+This means a variable number of tab characters as desired can be used to separate cells within a row, allowing us to line up table contents to look nicer.

 Motivation
 ==========